Skip to main content

 Karin Daniels, PhD

-Dr. Daniels earned her doctorate in Clinical Psychology from the University at Buffalo and is a Health Science Specialist at the VA Pittsburgh Healthcare System in the Center for Health Equity Research and Promotion (CHERP).
+Dr. Daniels earned her doctorate in Clinical Psychology from the University at Buffalo and is a Research Health Science Specialist at the VA Pittsburgh Healthcare System in the Center for Health Evaluation, Research, and Promotion (CHERP).
 Dr. Daniels co-leads two national initiatives funded by VA program offices.
 She Co-Directs the Office of Mental Health -Substance Use Disorders (OMH-SUD) funded National Coordinating Center of the VA Advanced Interprofessional Fellowship in Addiction Treatment.
 In this role, she oversees the ongoing development and evaluation of the national curriculum and co-leads the OMHSP-SUD sponsored project Development of Competency-Based Addiction Curriculum for VA Internal Medicine Residencies.
 Dr. Daniels is also Associate Director of the Office of Primary Care Analytic Team (OPC-PCAT) High Risk Investigator Network and Analytic Core, promoting operations and research priorities related to the care of Veterans with complex, chronic conditions.
-In that role, she focuses on support of early career investigators and leads the mentoring core of the High-RIsk VETerans (RIVET) QUERI.
+In that role, she focuses on support of early career investigators and co-leads the mentoring core of the High-RIsk VETerans (RIVET) QUERI.
 She is also Co-Investigator on the OPC-PCAT funded project Veteran Panel Management Tool for High-Risk Subgroups (VET-PATHS), which integrates real-time health system data into existing VA panel management tools to develop new mechanisms for focused, prioritized panel management of complex, high-risk patients, including a subgroup of patients with SUD.

 karin.daniels@va.gov